2024.05.10

 However, a group has emerged that has quickly surpassed ILLIT's initial album sales record.

-This reminds us of 2022, a year when monster-level groups like IVE, Kep1er, NMIXX, LESSERAFIM, and NewJeans debuted in quick succession, with each new group breaking the debut album sales records of their predecessors (IVE actually debuted in December 2021).
+This reminds us of 2022, when monster-level groups like IVE, Kep1er, NMIXX, LE SSERAFIM, and NewJeans debuted in succession, with later debuting groups continuously breaking the album sales records.

-However, in terms of digital performance, ILLIT has significantly outpaced them.
+However, in terms of music performance, BABYMONSTER has fallen significantly behind ILLIT.

-The title track "SHEESH" has not been able to enter the top 100 of the Korean Melon TOP100 even a week after its release, peaking at 141st place (as of April 9), indicating that it hasn't gained popularity among the Korean public.
+The title track "SHEESH" has not been able to enter the top 100 of Korea's Melon TOP100 even a week after its release, with its highest rank being 141 (as of April 9), indicating that it has not gained popularity among the Korean public.

-This is attributed to BABYMONSTER being a hardcore girl group.
+This is due to BABYMONSTER being a hardcore girl group.

 As mentioned earlier, easy-listening songs are currently trending in South Korea, and the public is seeking music that is pleasant and easy on the ears.

-However, their performance on Spotify, a key indicator of international popularity, is not bad.
+However, their performance on Spotify, a measure of international popularity, is not bad.

-They surpassed 1.7 million streams on the first day of release and have maintained that level even a week later.
+They exceeded 1.7 million streams on the first day of release and have maintained that number even after a week.

-That said, their rival ILLIT, while initially lagging behind with 1.3 million streams on the first day, steadily increased their numbers and surpassed 3.3 million streams a week later, creating a streaming gap nearly double that of BABYMONSTER.
-In terms of digital performance, it can be said that ILLIT currently holds the advantage both in Korea and globally.
+That said, their rival ILLIT, while initially trailing with 1.3 million streams on the first day, steadily increased their numbers and surpassed 3.3 million streams after a week, creating a streaming gap nearly double that of BABYMONSTER.
+In terms of music performance, it can be said that ILLIT currently has the upper hand both in Korea and globally.

-In any case, the KPOP scene in 2024 will be hard to ignore, especially with the emergence of fifth-generation girl groups.
+In any case, the KPOP scene in 2024 will be hard to ignore with the emergence of fifth-generation girl groups.

 Head of the SKOOTA KPOP team